Controlling unfolding in type theory: The metatheory of TT P

-In their recent proof of normalization for cubical type theory, Sterling and Angiuli~\cite{sterling:2021} refined neutral forms to account for this tension by introducing \emph{stabilized neutrals}.
+A similar problem arises in the context of cubical type theory~\citep{cohen:2017,angiuli:2021} where some equalities apply precisely when two \emph{dimensions} coincide.
+The same problem arises: either renamings must exclude substitutions that identify two dimension terms, or neutral forms will not be stable under renamings.
+In their proof of normalization for cubical type theory, \citet{sterling:2021} refined neutral forms to account for this tension by introducing \emph{stabilized neutrals}.
 Rather than cutting down on renamings, they expand the class of neutrals by allowing ``bad'' neutrals akin to $\NeOut_p\,e$ in a context where $p$ is true.
-They then associate each neutral form with a \emph{frontier of instability}: a proposition which is true if the neutral is no longer meaningful.
-Crucially, while well-behaved neutrals may not be stable under renamings, the frontier of instability \emph{is} stable, and can therefore be incorporated into the internal language.
+They then associate each neutral form with a \emph{frontier of instability}: a proposition that becomes true when the neutral is no longer ``stuck''.
+Crucially, although well-behaved neutrals may not be stable under renamings, the frontier of instability \emph{is} stable, and can therefore be incorporated into the internal language.

-We show that Sterling and Angiuli's stabilized neutrals can be adapted to \TTProp{} and use their approach to establish normalization.
-In so doing, we refine Sterling and Angiuli's approach to obtain a constructive normalization proof.
-We also carefully spell out the details of the universe in the normalization model, correcting an oversight in an earlier revision of Sterling's dissertation~\cite{sterling:phd}.
+We adapt Sterling and Angiuli's stabilized neutrals to the simplified setting of \TTProp{} and establish its normalization theorem.
+In so doing, we refine the approach of \opcit to obtain a fully constructive\footnote{By \emph{constructive}, we mean something that can be carried out in an elementary topos with a natural numbers object.} normalization proof.
+We also carefully spell out the details of the universe in the normalization model, correcting an oversight in an earlier revision of Sterling's dissertation~\citep{sterling:phd}.